elastic/kibana/src/core/server/server.api.md

 //
 // src/core/server/http/router/response.ts:316:3 - (ae-forgotten-export) The symbol "KibanaResponse" needs to be exported by the entry point index.d.ts
 // src/core/server/plugins/plugins_service.ts:43:5 - (ae-forgotten-export) The symbol "InternalPluginInfo" needs to be exported by the entry point index.d.ts
-// src/core/server/plugins/types.ts:221:3 - (ae-forgotten-export) The symbol "KibanaConfigType" needs to be exported by the entry point index.d.ts
+// src/core/server/plugins/types.ts:223:3 - (ae-forgotten-export) The symbol "KibanaConfigType" needs to be exported by the entry point index.d.ts
-// src/core/server/plugins/types.ts:221:3 - (ae-forgotten-export) The symbol "SharedGlobalConfigKeys" needs to be exported by the entry point index.d.ts
+// src/core/server/plugins/types.ts:223:3 - (ae-forgotten-export) The symbol "SharedGlobalConfigKeys" needs to be exported by the entry point index.d.ts
-// src/core/server/plugins/types.ts:222:3 - (ae-forgotten-export) The symbol "ElasticsearchConfigType" needs to be exported by the entry point index.d.ts
+// src/core/server/plugins/types.ts:224:3 - (ae-forgotten-export) The symbol "ElasticsearchConfigType" needs to be exported by the entry point index.d.ts
-// src/core/server/plugins/types.ts:223:3 - (ae-forgotten-export) The symbol "PathConfigType" needs to be exported by the entry point index.d.ts
+// src/core/server/plugins/types.ts:225:3 - (ae-forgotten-export) The symbol "PathConfigType" needs to be exported by the entry point index.d.ts
+// src/core/server/plugins/types.ts:226:3 - (ae-forgotten-export) The symbol "CspConfigType" needs to be exported by the entry point index.d.ts

 ```